KUROROSUKE/PEB3AI/README.md

 # PEB3AI = Perfect Element Battle 3 by AI.
-Element Battle 3 : card game by mahjong type.
+Element Battle 3 : card game of mahjong type.
 Element Battle 1/2 : I developed about 2024 years of .

 If do you want to look Element Battle 1/2, then you can look at [this](https://kurorosuke.github.io/AllGames).